reorproject/reor/README.md

 Uses [LanceDB](https://github.com/lancedb/lancedb) embedded vector database for low memory usage and Transformers.js to run [bge-base-en-v1.5](https://huggingface.co/BAAI/bge-base-en-v1.5) embedding model.

 ### Getting Started
-1. Download from the [Releases](https://github.com/reorproject/reor/releases) tab available for all major operating systems
+1. Download from the [Releases](https://github.com/reorproject/reor/releases) tab available currently for MacOS (intel & arm).
+Windows and Linux support coming by the end of the year :)
 2. Install like a normal App.

 ### Importing from other apps